-contracts, add FINANCE/ADMINISTRATION SECTION Responsible for recording personnel time, negotiating leases and maintaining vendor contracts, administering claims, and tracking and analyzing incident costs.
-Staff closely coordinates with other portfolio functional areas to reconcile operational records with financial documents.
+contracts, ad FINANCE/ADMINISTRATION SECTION for recording personnel time, negotiating leases and maintaining vendor ministering claims, and tracking and analyzing incident costs.
+Staff linates with other portfolio functional areas to reconcile operational inancial documents.
 Finance Portfolio (Budget, Finance (includes Risk Management), Procurement, HR, DIT) Manages all financial functions during an incident requiring EOC activation.
 Ensures the daily recording of incident personnel and equipment time is accurate and in accordance with the policies of the relevant agencies.
 Provides all incident cost analysis, tracks cost, analyzes cost data, makes estimates, and recommends cost-saving measures.
 Administers all financial matters pertaining to leases, fiscal agreements, and vendor contracts.
 Oversees the completion of all forms required by workers' compensation and local agencies Assist with processing injury-related and liability claims.